30 Different Types of Espresso Drinks | (Must Try!)

 15- Black Tie

-This is a refreshing and aromatic beverage that combines the boldness of coffee with the unique flavors of Thai tea.
+This is a refreshing and aromatic beverage that combines the boldness of coffee, the creaminess of milk, and the unique flavors of Thai tea.

 16- Espresso Martini